TABLE OF CONTENTS

 When attempting to determine whether or not sufficient development has been conducted, the CE can look to the claimed condition and the evidence at hand to make an informed determination.
 If the claimed condition is generally a condition that arises out of occupational exposure, it is incumbent upon the CE to pursue additional development whenever possible.
 However, if the condition is one that is unlikely to be caused by occupational exposure, the CE can be more certain that additional development might not be necessary and a decision can be issued.

 (3) Example.
-If the claimed illness is chronic silicosis, chronic beryllium disease (CBD), asbestosis, or another condition known to arise almost exclusively out of occupational exposure, but the evidence is not sufficient to accept the claim, the CE refrains from issuing a denial if additional development might establish the employee’s claim for benefits.
+If the claimed illness is chronic asbestosis, or another condition known to arise almost exclusively out of occupational exposure, but the evidence is not sufficient to accept the claim, the CE refrains from issuing a denial if additional development might establish the employee’s claim for benefits.

 However, if the claimed illness is heart disease, diabetes, arteriosclerosis, thrombosis, or another disease that often is caused by non-occupational risk factors, the CE can send a development letter and allow the claimant an opportunity to present evidence.
 If no evidence is received, the CE may issue a decision after weighing the evidence as a whole and determining that no causal link exists between the claimed illness and the covered Part E employment.

 3. Sources of Evidence.
-Establishing exposure to a toxic substance is a key element in developing claims filed under Part E. Developing for such exposure can be complex, and many tools are available to assist the Claims Examiner (CE) in this endeavor.
+Establishing exposure to a toxic substance is a key element in developing claims filed under Part E. Developing for such exposure can be complex, and many tools are available to assist the CE in this endeavor.

 a.
 DAR records, which are obtained from DOE, contain a wealth of employment and exposure evidence.
 They contain a mixture of employment, medical, and exposure evidence.
 The CE prepares a DAR to DOE pursuant to the guidance in paragraphs 5 and 6 below.
 If the site information contained in SEM is reasonably complete and sufficient to establish the claimed exposure, no further exposure information should be sought from DOE through a DAR.
 The DAR can be used to obtain specific information if a claimant is alleging an incident that might not have been captured in SEM.

 c.
-Center to Protect Workers’ Rights (CPWR) can provide data for use in verifying contractor/subcontractor employment and exposure.
+The Center for Construction Research and Training (CPWR) can provide data for use in verifying contractor/subcontractor employment and exposure.

 d.
 Employment and exposure evidence from the claimant or other sources, such as verified affidavits, facility records, is weighed along with the evidence as the whole.